 6. Limiting yourself with one place for writing

 Limiting yourself with one place can serve as a bad habit because you’ll depend on particular conditions.

 I suppose a writer should free his mind from accommodation issues to devote it to the fictional space of his characters.

 7. Dividing your time between 2 or more storylines

 But then put them in different folders without any exact titles and forbid yourself to think about their characters’ names until a previous novel is finished.

-Dividing your attention between several storylines can confuse you and make the process of writing a single book by the very end almost eternal.
+Dividing your attention between several storylines can confuse you and make the process of paying attention to writing a single book by the very end almost eternal.

 8. Isolating yourself from family and friends